The basics are important

 I then forwarded the gentlemen then first to my internal job board: Sure you can Best of HR – Berufebilder.de® looking for employees, I like to pass on jobs - but please so that job seekers really have something of it and know immediately what it is about.

-After all, in spite of all the gossip about Facebook pages, job advertisements are still the most important medium through which job seekers and employers first find each other with concrete offers.
-At the same time, the media habits and expectations of applicants have changed dramatically in recent years due to the increasing use of social media.
+Because: Job advertisements are still the most important medium through which job seekers and employers can find each other for the first time with specific offers.
+At the same time, media habits and expectations of applicants have changed drastically in recent years due to the increasing use of social media.

 Success Factors: Authenticity, findability, text